max-mapper/ndarray-stl/readme.md

 ![marios](img/marios-irl.png)

 Here are the 3 variations of Mario printed out by @vladikoff at the Mozilla San Francisco office.
+You can view more photos from his print [here](https://plus.google.com/106106671604413824025/posts/XRf6xttuUFT).
 Thanks, Vlad!

 At this point in time there are over [400 creations](http://derekr.github.io/voxel-painter-admin/) that have been made with Voxel Builder.
 Any of them can be loaded into the ndarray-stl demo.
 Here are some good ones: